ms/buildtogether.tech/collaborate/index.md

 assignments for other courses.
 For these reasons, I've found that most student teams won't actually use anything more sophisticated than a web-base to-do list: unless, of course, they're forced to by the grading scheme.
-In that case, most come away with the impression that tickets are something you only use when you have to.
+In that case, most come away with the impression that issues are something you only use when you have to.

 So what does a good issue look like?  <cite>Bettenburg2008</cite> found that the